barnabycollins/blog/_posts/2023-12-22-how-to-host-nextjs-14.markdown

   policy, when applied, will tell CloudFront to forward URL query strings.
 We need this in order to receive query strings in our Next.js server.

-So, we need a CloudFront distribution with the following configuration:
+So, we need a CloudFront distribution with the following configuration.
+I assume your domain name is in AWS Route 53, but this is not a requirement - some Googling should yield you some advice on how to configure it if you're not using R53.

 - Alias: Your frontend domain
 - Price class: Choose the most appropriate one for your use case (list